s3yonsei/blocked_samples/README.md

 * '-g -gdwarf-4' is for debug information.
 Especially, gdwarf-4 is needed for BCOZ (and COZ).
 * '-fno-omit-frame-pointer' is for preserve frame pointer.
 * '-Wl,--no-as-needed -ldl -Wl,--rpath=/usr/local/lib/glibc-testing/lib' is for use newly built glibc library. *rpath* and *dynamic-linker* are directories of newly built glibc and dynamic loader in [glibc build](#2-glibc-build), respectively.
 If you followed instructions in part 2, you can use as written above.

+**Note**: When you compile and run your application as above, you may get an error that some shared libraries are not found, even though they exist.
+In this case, find the location of shared library by using `$ locate` and copying it to `/usr/local/lib/glibc-testing/lib`.

 #### 5-2. bperf